-2.6.3 Longitudinal Analysis
+2.6.4 Longitudinal Analysis

 For Panels 1 through 8, panel-specific files (called Longitudinal Weight Files) containing estimation variables to facilitate longitudinal analysis are available for downloading in the data section of the MEPS Web site.
 To create longitudinal files for these panels, it is necessary to link data from two subsequent annual files that contain data for the first and second years of the panel, respectively.
 Starting with Panel 9, it is not necessary to link files for longitudinal analysis because Longitudinal Data Files have been constructed and are available for downloading on the web.
+For more details or to download the data files, please see Longitudinal Weight Files at www.meps.ahrq.gov/data stats/download data files.jsp.